'I can't get to them': Dispatcher recounts call from Ozarks fire that killed 5 kids

 In that instance, no smoke detectors were present in the home.

-It’s unclear if there were or were not detectors at the home that burned Wednesday.
+It’s unclear if there were detectors at the home that burned Wednesday.

 The most important thing “when you live in a trailer is smoke detectors, smoke detectors, smoke detectors,” Savage said.